 Every state has complicated marijuana laws.
 With the growing popularity of cannabidiol (CBD), many people get confused when they learn about its legal status.
 CBD provides no psychoactive effects, making it ideal for a wide range of patients.
 But, as a marijuana compound, it has a murky legal status.
 Let’s talk about the differences and similarities between marijuana and CBD in Illinois.

+For the most part, doctors are not permitted to prescribe either hemp CBD or marijuana products to their patients.
+This is because the federal government has not approved cannabis for medicinal use.
 These rules mean you must join the Illinois medical marijuana program to get CBD extracted from marijuana.
 But, they also suggest that you can get hemp CBD without a patient card.
 The gray areas in state and federal law let patients buy some forms of CBD without a recommendation.

 Since you can find hemp-based CBD in stores, you don’t have to have a certain ailment to get it.
 However, we recommend joining the medicinal cannabis program for its benefits.
 The products sold at dispensaries undergo strict quality assurance.
 Plus, you get the guidance of a cannabis-trained doctor.
 You could qualify for a patient ID if you have a condition like: